seanwhs/Tutorials/NextJS/QR-Attendance-System/Implementation/18-Observability.md

 5. **Operations:** Establishing the SRE practices to keep the platform alive and measurable.

 You now possess an architectural blueprint that rivals commercial-grade SaaS platforms.
 The system is designed not just to work, but to **scale, survive, and be managed by an engineering team.**

----

-**We have successfully concluded the comprehensive architectural documentation for your Attendance Engine.
-You now have a complete manual for every stage of development, security, scale, and operations.
-Is there any specific component you would like to summarize as a final project "Master Sheet," or are you ready to take this architecture into implementation?**